 To achieve this goal, MobileKids provides teachers, for example, with free learning material without ads, which has been developed jointly with the University of Koblenz and Landau and Klett MINT Stuttgart.
 Teachers can use this material in road safety lessons.

 This learning material is a follow-up to the german MobileKids brochure (ISBN 978-3-942406-25-3).
-The content is available on: www.mobilekids.net
+The content and further informations are available on: www.mobilekids.net